scottkleinman/lexos/doc_src/docs/tutorial/managing_a_corpus.md

 !!! note
     At present the `docs` property in the `Corpus` class is the only place where a clear distinction between a "record" and a "document" is made.

+!!! important
+    Currently all records in a corpus are serialised to disk as binary pickle files.
+There are some concerns about the security and speed of this method, which will be addressed in the future.

 ## Adding Documents to a Corpus